A matter of responsibility

 In the current context of international transactions, proper global trade compliance training makes perfect sense.
 Your company and your employees need to be accountable and understand the high financial risks of customs non-compliance.
 As an experienced customs broker, W2C is proud to offer high-level import and export training courses on customs procedures based on your requirements.

-Our training classes “Customs Compliance I – Overview” and “Customs Compliance II – Intermediate” are indispensable for a solid understanding of the subject matter.
+Our essential training classes “Customs Compliance I – Overview” and “Customs Compliance II – Intermediate” are indispensable for a solid understanding of the subject matter.
 These training opportunities cover a wide range of topics, including Canadian and American customs activities, customs clearance import-export issues, customs classification and compliance management as part of your global business activities.

 In addition, we offer a training course on “Tariff Classification” so that you can become familiar with the interpretation of the rules of origin and correctly classify your company’s products based on customs tariffs, allowing you to validate the work done by the customs broker.

 Where are the essential training sessions held?

 Our essential training sessions are held online or in-person.

-Our seminars are shorter in duration than our essential training.
+Our specific training sessions are shorter in duration than our essential training and are also held online or in-person.
 They will provide you with an overview of a subject related to customs.
 Our customs experts can enlighten you on different topics:

 Our in-company customs training